Scribble-Works/preptime-api/README.md

 ## Deployment

 The original project is deployed and hosted on Firebase Cloud Functions.
-But developers are encouraged to deploy or host it on any other service they prefer as cloud functions are only available with the blaze plan on Firebase which requires addition of billing details to the project
+But developers are encouraged to deploy or host it on any other service they prefer.Cloud functions are only available with the blaze plan on Firebase which requires addition of billing details to the project

 Once a firebase project has been initialized use the follow command to deploy your function: